 Eventually, however, I found myself without church or college employment and took a temporary job with Rand McNally in the Chicago area.
 This "temporary" work turned into a twenty-year assignment with that company as a transportation data analyst.
 During that time I spent a few years managing a team assembling data for "Railroad MileMaker," a computerized rail routing and mileage product which Rand McNally subsequently leased off to a firm better positioned in the rail industry.
 That was the only employment I ever had that was related to railroads, but my life-long hobby interest in rail transportation was instrumental in what I and my group of analysts were able to do — the product actually worked, and impressed officials of several railroads to whom we gave demonstrations.
 I took early retirement from Rand McNally in 2001.

 Meanwhile, the Internet developed.
 I had become familiar with computers at Rand McNally and was using them at home.
 In 1998 I decided to bring my railroad photography efforts out of their basement storage cartons and put them on a web site for others to enjoy.
 This was the origin of my Steam Locomotive Archive, still the flagship section of my now greatly expanded Richard Leonard's Rail Archive.
-The site is still growing, as viewers send me new material from time to time.
+The site is still growing, as I acquire new material from time to time.

 My brother, Rev. David V. Leonard, late of of Binghamton, New York, continued to pursue his train-photography efforts into the diesel era and let me put some of his work in this Rail Archive.
 As for Dad, who passed on in 1976, after retirement from the history department of Illinois Wesleyan University he became founding president of the Central Illinois Railroad Club, and in 1966 he was one of three who signed the incorporation papers for what became the Monticello Railway Museum.

 I still chase trains once in a while, although opportunities for steam photography in our area are rare.
 My wife and I live in Hamilton, Illinois, where we hear the diesel horns from the busy BNSF "K Line" across the Mississippi in Keokuk, Iowa.
-Pioneer Railcorp's Keokuk Junction Railway passes through Hamilton, and a few years ago I decided to become a railroad "owner" so I bought $100 worth of Pioneer Railcorp stock.
-Occasionally I head for trackside to see how "my" railroad is doing.
+Pioneer Railcorp's Keokuk Junction Railway passes through Hamilton, and for more than a decade I owned a few shares of Pioneer Railcorp stock until a group of investors bought out the company.
 I'm also a volunteer in the effort to restore the historic Keokuk Union Depot, and am the builder of the Depot's web site and a director of the Keokuk Union Depot Foundation.
 But as far as railroad activity is concerned, there is little today to captivate me as did my steam-hunting activities of the 1950s, of which this Steam Locomotive Archive is the record.